Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

     fn drop(&mut self) {
         // Go through collection to remove this entry. if let Some(collection) = self.collection.get() {
+            // Safety: the `&weak` ref guarantees:
+            // 1. that `collection.objects` cannot be changed without cooperation from the
+            //   `Collection` API;
+            // 2. that the collection won't be deallocated without running `Drop`.
+            // The `Drop` impl of `Collection` will remove itself from all the entries it contains,
+            // so combined with the guarantees above we know that the weak ref we hold here can be
+            // used.
-            // Safety: the `Drop` impl of `Collection` guarantees that the weak ref we hold is valid. let collection : &Collection<T> = unsafe { &*collection };
+            let collection : &Collection<T> = unsafe { &*collection };
             collection.objects.borrow_mut().retain(|ptr| ptr.addr() != self.addr());
         }